adel-s/get-last-workflow-run-info/README.md

 ```

 ## Development
-I appreciate your interest in contributing to this project!
+I appreciate your interest in contributing to this project.
 However, I generally do not accept pull requests as I prefer to maintain control over the codebase.
 If you discover any bugs or have feature requests, please feel free to open an issue.
 I will do my best to address any concerns promptly.
-Thank you for your understanding!

 ## License
-This project is licensed under the [GNU GENERAL PUBLIC LICENSE](./LICENSE)
+This project is licensed under the [GNU GPLv3 LICENSE](./LICENSE)